 Cognitive-behavioral therapy is the most effective type of psychotherapy used in treating agoraphobia.
 This method of therapy focuses on working through negative thought patterns and behaviors and finding healthier alternatives to replace them.
 Cognitive-behavioral therapy can help challenge intrusive fearful thoughts and avoidant behaviors.
 Online therapy is a great option for those with agoraphobia, especially during the pandemic —you can safely engage in therapy from the comfort of home.

 Exposure therapy is also a common therapy practice used in treating agoraphobia, gradually exposing the client to their fear in a safe way so they learn to manage their anxiety.
 Exposure therapy uses systematic desensitization to decrease the fear associated with triggering situations over time, an important part of the treatment process.

 For agoraphobia, doctors may prescribe anti-anxiety medications or antidepressants, such as selective serotonin reuptake inhibitors.
 Medication can help you reach a more stable baseline for your mental health, which can make doing the work of therapy to overcome your fears in daily life easier.
-Different types of medication work better for everyone, so please consult a doctor or psychiatrist if you think you could benefit from medication.
+Different types of medication work better for everyone, so please consult an in-person or online psychiatrist if you think you could benefit from medication.